ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/powershell-windows-endpoint-triage-and-system-inspection/workflow-execution.md

   <em>Figure 8</em>
 </p>

-#### Objective 4.4.1 — Step 4-a: navigate to the user root directory
+(Step 1): navigate to the user root directory
 I changed into `C:\Users` using `Set-Location` so I could locate the target user directory.
 I did this intentionally as a “known starting point” because user profiles are common staging areas for dropped files and scripts.

  <p align="left">